-This area of the APCT website provides access to the digital archive of the repairs and restoration of the Archbishops’ Palace and investigations into the site and buildings.
+This area of the APCT website provides access to the digital archive of background documents, investigations into the site and buildings, and the repairs and restoration of the Archbishops’ Palace.

 Otford Great Park, Little Park and New Park

 Susan Pittman (2011) Elizabethan and Jacobean Deer Parks in Kent, PhD Thesis Kent, is available on the Kent Archaeological Society website

 The Castle House Papers

 This is a collection of papers relating to the transfer of Otford Palace site and buildings to the Sevenoaks Rural District Council (now Sevenoaks District Council), and to St Thomas a Becket’s Well which is located in the grounds of Castle House.
 Some of these have been assembled and made available by kind permission of Irene Roy, the current owner of Castle House.

 - Agreements relating to transfer of land 1934-5

 - Otford Palace survey of water course and Castle House grounds March 1978